snok/install-poetry/README.md

 <a id="ovcv"></a>
 ### Other VENV creation variations

-All of the examples listed above use
+All of the examples listed above use these settings

 ```yaml
 - name: Install poetry